 Poltergeist II: The Other Side (1986)

 Despite the effort of great actors like Williams, Nelson, and Sampson — who all deserve better scripts than this — Poltergeist II fails to recapture any of the mystery, terror, or spectacle of the first film.
-The script limps along on shaky internal logic that culminates in one of the most ridiculous horseshit finales you’ll ever see.
-I mean, if there were ever an award for ‘Most Horseshit Ending’ ever, Poltergeist II: The Other Side would most definitely be a nominee.
-The visual effects, despite a curious Oscar nomination, are woefully subpar, too — though the makeup effects are quite good.
+The script limps along on shaky internal logic that culminates in a rushed, overly-sentimental climax that stretches our suspension of disbelief to the breaking point.
+The visual effects, despite a curious Oscar nomination, are woefully subpar, too.

 Oscar Nomination: Best Visual Effects